Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Which Is Safer: an AC-coupled or DC-coupled Solar Battery?

 This is an important topic that is often breezed past on different solar blogs.
-In fact, when you Google “which is safer: an AC-coupled or DC-coupled solar battery” the results all have something to do with efficiency.
+In fact, when you Google “which is safer: an AC-coupled or DC-coupled solar battery” the results tend to have something to do with efficiency.

-An AC-coupled system is exponentially safer than a DC-coupled system.
-Period.
+An AC-coupled system is safer than a DC-coupled system.

 It’s not an issue of brands competing for superior technology.
 When we talk safety, we’re talking science.
-DC power is more volatile than AC power.
+DC power is more likely to start a fire than AC power.

 DC-coupled systems are made up of solar panels connected in series, outputting 600 volts of power through a cable that flows to the hybrid inverter installed on the side of the house.
-That’s kind of a long journey for a volatile type of electricity.
-Especially when compared to risks of an AC-coupled system.
+That’s kind of a long journey for this type of electricity.

 In an AC-coupled system, the DC power is converted to AC power at the solar panel because the microinverter doing the job is mounted directly beneath each panel.
 Then the power flows to the main switchboard in the home at 230 volts.